MarkoSokser/Inform7-Jigsaw-game/story.md

 		say "You've already made your choice." instead.

 Carry out choosing self to play:
+	now Marcus-jaw-choice-made is true;
 	say "'No,' you say firmly.
 'I'll play.
 Not him.'

 'How noble,' Jigsaw's voice mocks.
 'But I'm afraid that's not an option.'

-Before you can react, you hear a HISSING sound.
+Before you can react, you hear a HISSING sound.";

-Gas begins pouring into the room from hidden vents in the ceiling.";
 	play the sound of GasRelease;
 	say "

+Gas begins pouring into the room from hidden vents in the ceiling.

 Marcus screams.
 'NO!
 What did you do?!'